Steven Alzate: Hull City

 On 9 September 2024, Alzate signed for Hull City on a two-year deal, with an option for a further 12 months.
-On 28 September 2024, he made his debut off the bench as an 83rd-minute replacement for Marvin Mehlem in the 4–1 home win against Cardiff City.
+On 28 September, he made his debut off the bench as an 83rd-minute replacement for Marvin Mehlem in the 4–1 home win against Cardiff City.

 Atlanta United

-On 4 August 2025, Alzate joined Atlanta United on a six-year contract.
+On 4 August 2025, Alzate moved to the United States, joining Major League Soccer side Atlanta United on a six-year contract until 2031.

 International career

 On 6 November 2019, Alzate received his first call-up to the Colombia national team for friendlies against Peru and Ecuador in November 2019.
 He made his debut on 16 November coming on as a substitute in a 1–0 home victory over Peru.
 Five days later he made his first start for Colombia in the 1–0 away win against Ecuador where he was highly praised by manager Carlos Queiroz.

 Alzate was recalled to the Colombia squad in January 2022 for 2022 FIFA World Cup qualifiers against Peru and Argentina, after not being included in selection since October 2020.